nunuhara/xsystem4/src/tools/README.md

 * exdump   - used to extract information from .ex files (static data)
 * exbuild  - used to rebuild an .ex file dumped by exdump
 * alice-ar - used to extract .ald/.afa/.flat files
+* acxdump  - used to dump .acx files
+* acxbuild - used to rebuild .acx files dumped by acxdump

 More tools are planned for future releases.